-Recognizing the importance of the inquiry method in teaching science, Esayas (1997) argued that much emphasis was given to the end products of science during the teaching of science at least in Addis Ababa schools.
-There was the assumption, Aklilu (1997) argued, in Ethiopia that science was science everywhere in the world.
-This assumption resulted in the learning of science just to pass examinations.
+Recognizing the importance of the inquiry method in teaching science, Esayas (1997) argues that much emphasis is given to the end products of science during the teaching of science at least in Addis Ababa schools.
+There is the assumption, Aklilu (1997) argues, in Ethiopia that science is science everywhere in the world.
+This assumption has resulted in the learning of science just to pass examinations.